Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 Trends
 ------
+The theme of feedback revolved around project's inability to carry out complex tasks at the moment, and the length and time consumed during initial house configuration / setup, though it is just a stub for real IoT devices.

-Theme resolved around "complexity in prject would be more helpful and better".
+People often said that "complexity in this project would be more beneficial".

 Opportunities
 -------------
-1. Development of more complex agent by expanding the capabilities of this project.
-2. More people will adopt the project if scope is expanded.
+1. Expanding project's scope to much more complex tasks, using advanced algorithms.
+2. Shortening and simplification of initial house configuration / setup.
+3. Expansion of project scope.

 Lesson Learned
 ==============